PredictiveIntelligenceLab/jaxpi/examples/ldc/README.md

 where $\mathbf{u} = (u, v)$ denotes the velocity in $x$ and $y$ directions, respectively, and $p$ is the scalar pressure field.
 We assume $\mathbf{u}=(1, 0)$ on the top lid of the cavity, and a non-slip boundary condition on the other three walls.
 We are interested in the velocity and pressure distribution for a Reynolds number of $3200$.

+## Implementation tips

+- **Curriculum Training:** Gradually increase the Reynolds number during the training process.
+This can be specified in the config file:

+    ```
+    training.Re = [100, 400, 1000]
+    training.max_steps = [20000, 40000, 140000]
+    ```

+  **Avoiding Singularity in the Top Right Corner:** There's a discontinuity in the \( u \) value in the top right corner.
+To mitigate this, it's recommended to avoid sampling boundary points from this area.

 ## Results

 ### Ablation study

+For the final Re=1000, we perform an ablation study on **Algorithm 1**.
+Table below shows the result of the ablation study.
+The detail sweep can be found at [weight and bias link]

 | **Fourier Feature** | **RWF** | **Grad Norm** | **Modified MLP** | **Rel. $L^2$ error** | **Run time (min)** |
 |:-------------------:|:-------:|:-------------:|:----------------:|:--------------------:|:------------------:|